 - Writers: Chris McKenna and Erik Sommers

-Tom Holland's Spider-Man Returns in the Homecoming Sequel
+14 Tom Holland's Spider-Man Returns in Spider-Man: Far From Home

-Tom Holland's Spider-Man was introduced in 2016's Captain America: Civil War, and he absolutely blew fans away.
+According to Marvel's Kevin Feige, Tom Holland's Spider-Man has a five-movie storyline in the MCU.
+The character was introduced in 2016's Captain America: Civil War, and he absolutely blew fans away.
 This was a Spider-Man never seen on the big screen before; a teenage superhero who was new to his powers, freshly exposed to a world of superheroes.
 The new Spider-Man was struggling to balance his superhero activities and his everyday life, right down to telling Tony Stark he couldn't go to Germany - he had homework to do!
 2017's Spider-Man: Homecoming followed the same formula, with director Jon Watts creating a high-action teenage adventure in the style of John Hughes.
-It grossed over $330 million at the domestic box office, and over $880 million worldwide.
-Spider-Man's story will continue in Avengers: Infinity War and the as-yet-untitled Avengers 4, and then lead on into the Homecoming sequel.
+The story continued in Avengers: Infinity War, but took a tragic twist, with Spider-Man one of the heroes believed killed when Thanos snapped his fingers.
+We can presume he'll be resurrected in the as-yet-untitled Avengers 4, which will then lead on into the Homecoming sequel.

 In 2014, Marvel's Kevin Feige approached Sony with the idea of bringing Spider-Man into the MCU.
 Marvel proposed that Sony should keep the license; the studio would pay for the movie, distribute it, and market it.
 Marvel, however, would make the film on Sony's behalf.
 What's more, they'd be able to incorporate Spider-Man into the MCU.
 Sony initially rejected the proposal, preferring to continue making their own films.
 The box office failure of The Amazing Spider-Man 2 forced the studio to reconsider, especially after their discussions with Marvel went public when Sony was hacked in late 2014.
 Sony convened a Spider-Man summit in February 2015, and agreed to accept Marvel's proposal.